 Another important difference is that AeroPress uses a different grind size for coffee beans.
 Coffee experts recommend grinding fresh coffee beans into a consistency that looks and feels like table salt.

-For a French press, you’ll want to grind on a coarser setting that grinds the particles into a texture like a sea salt.
+For a French press, you’ll want to grind on a coarser setting that grinds the particles into a texture like a sea salt (normal store-bought grinds are often used).

 Since an AeroPress uses a fine paper filter to separate the grounds from the brew, it also doesn’t contain grit from the grind particles or sediment sludge like the French press which uses a mesh strainer at the bottom of the plunger to separate the brew from the grounds.